UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/gausslawsystems.md

 ```

 ## Superposition of Charge
-Solving systems with Gauss's law with pen and paper methods usually requires some degree of symmetry,
+Solving systems with Gauss's law with pen and paper methods usually requires some degree of symmetry, however if we look at some more
+realistic systems, we find that we need to loose some fo the symmetry, which makes Gauss's law much harder to use.
+However we may
+look at such systems instead using the idea of <b>superposition</b> of point charges - we can then use calculus to integrate
+over the whole chare distribution to find the total electric field contribution at a given point in space.

 ### Finite Lines of Charge*
-Equation {eq}`FiniteChargeLineEField` is only true for an infinite line of charge, if we have a finite collection of charges,
+Equation {eq}`InfiniteChargeLineEField` is only true for an infinite line of charge, if we have a finite collection of charges,
 as depicted in {numref}`Finitelineofcharge`, then we loose the symmetries of the system that we needed to simplify the Gauss's
 law expression - making it harder to solve this system using Gauss's law, but we can consider iot from a superposition of point charges perspective.